 “Whatever you can do or dream you, begin it.

 Boldness has genius, power and magic in it.”

 *This passage is often posted as The Commitment Poem, and wrongly attributed to Goethe.

 “There is a difference between interest and commitment.
 When you’re interested in something, you do it only when it’s convenient.
 When you’re committed to something, you accept no excuses, only results.”Kenneth H. Blanchard, Leadership Author

-Most people don’t fail because they lack will or motivation.
+Most people don’t fail because they lack will, motivation or resources.